Step 9: Production Ready #

 - Pin-to-instrument mapping (fixtures)

-- Ordered test execution (pytest class methods, in definition order)
+- Ordered test execution (pytest class methods, in the order you write them)

 - Per-test limits, mocks, sweeps, and retries (sidecar YAML)